anasen-collab/analysis/PCCal/PulserCal/readme.md

 ## Next steps
 Once the calibration file has been generated, modify the program `Main.cpp` to read in the calibration file.
 Once processed through `Main.cpp` the resultant `.root` files will contain PC spectra that have been calibrated to voltages.

+After voltage calibration, the PC signals should be calibrated for gain matching using the macros located in [RelativeCal](../RelativeCal).